bcosca/fatfree/readme.md

 	cache/ (CACHE)
 ```

 Feel free to organize your files and directories any way you want.
 Just set the appropriate F3 global variables.
 If you want a really secure site, Fat-Free even allows you to store all your files in a non-Web-accessible directory.
-The only requirement is that you leave `index.php` in your Web root and your public files, like CSS, JavaScript, images, etc. The `.htaccess` file should also be in your Web root if you're using Apache.
+The only requirement is that you leave `index.php`, `.htaccess` and your public files, like CSS, JavaScript, images, etc. in a path visible to your browser.

 ### About the F3 Error Handler